zoeskan/MCB185/unit1-linux.md

 ```

 This fills in the word `history`, which is the name of a Unix command.
 Hit
 return and you will see all the commands you have typed in this terminal.
+If
+`his` didn't fill in `history` it's because you have another command that
+starts with `his`.
+Hit the tab key again, and the terminal will report the
+names of those other commands.
+Try following with a `t` to make `hist` and then
+tab-complete again.

 ### Up Arrow ###